OpsChasingDev/SavyUniversity/PowerShell_Course/README.md

 ## <img src="https://raw.githubusercontent.com/drummermanrob20/Misc/main/resources/shell.prompt.icon2.png" width="25"/> What’s Next?
 (1 hour)

 - Demonstrating other components of PowerShell’s capabilities
   - Making web calls to APIs to show how, given the capability is available, PowerShell can work with all kinds of information systems.
+We also introduce newly adapter AI tools to help development.
   - Working with providers to do things like parse xml files
 - Concepts involved
   - Using “Invoke-RestMethod” on open-source REST API demos
   - Showing API calls to our ticketing system using authenticated web calls
+  - Using AI and machine learning tools to save time